Beth Ann Muellner

 - Modern Language Association

 - “Annemarie Schwarzenbach and Others: Redefining the New Woman as Roving Reporter.”
 German Women Journalists, Christa Spreizer, Ed.
-Peter Lang (forthcoming).
+Peter Lang (2014).

 - “Nineteenth-Century German Women Writers on the Railroad.”
 Trains, Literature and Culture.
 Reading and Writing the Rails.
 Stephan D. Spalding and Benjamin Fraser, Eds.
 Lanham, Maryland: Lexington Books, 2012.
 29-52.

 - “The Empress Elisabeth of Austria and her ‘Untidy’ Collection.”
 Women Art Collectors.
 Ed.
 Annalisa Zox-Weaver and Dianne Macleod.
 Spec.
 Issue of Women’s Studies: An Interdisciplinary Journal (September 2010).